Florham

-Florham is a former Vanderbilt estate that is located in Madison and Florham Park, New Jersey.
+Florham is a former Vanderbilt estate that is located in Madison and Florham Park, in Morris County, New Jersey.
 It was built during the 1890s for Hamilton McKown Twombly and his wife, Florence Adele Vanderbilt, a member of the Vanderbilt family.
-Now part of the Florham Campus of Fairleigh Dickinson University, the mansion is one of the ten largest houses in the United States.
+Now part of the Florham Campus of Fairleigh Dickinson University, the Georgian Revival mansion is one of the ten largest houses in the United States.

+The name of the estate is a portmanteau of their first names, Florence and Hamilton.

 Early history

 Florham's history can be divided into two parts: the establishment of the estate by the family during the Gilded Age, and the 'consecration' of the estate from a temporal use to an intellectual use as the home of Fairleigh Dickinson University.

 Building Florham

 Florham was built between 1893 and 1899 by Florence Adele Vanderbilt and her husband, Hamilton McKown Twombly, to be the couple's country estate.
 Florence, the youngest and favorite grandchild of the transportation tycoon Cornelius Vanderbilt, married Twombly in 1877 after meeting him at the two families' summering spots in Newport, Rhode Island.